U20CS014/Chrono-CodeConquest/README.md

 # Chrono-CodeConquest
-A IOS based interactive Time managment app
+An IOS based interactive Time Managment app
+Languages Used: Swift
+Software Used: Xcode